mdenoronha/milestone-project-1/README.md

 =============
 A milestone project displaying my HTML and CSS capabilities.
 The project is an official site for a band, in this example the rock group Slothrust.
-The site covers a number of essential elements an official band site should contain, helping users better engage with the artist's content (muisic, videoes, images) as well as promoting new music the artist and record label would be looking to sell.
+The site covers a number of essential elements an official band site should contain, helping users better engage with the artist's content (music, videos, images) as well as promoting new music the artist and record label would be looking to sell.

 UX
 ---------------